 One of the most common ways an insurance doctor might suggest this termination is by stating that a person’s injuries are unrelated to the accident that caused them to request benefits.
 Similarly, they might suggest that a person has recovered from their injuries already and that they can, therefore, return to work or no longer need the services or medical care provided.
 However, if a claimant’s benefits are prematurely terminated or reduced based on an independent medical examination, it might be important to have the legal counsel of a Michigan attorney to help fight for continued benefits under no-fault insurance.

 Unfortunately, even when a claim is valid, insurance companies are notorious for refusing to pay, terminating, cutting off, or otherwise denying no-fault benefits to an injured applicant.
 For example, an adjuster may simply ignore a request or instead, keep asking for more information to delay payment.

 When an adjuster refuses to pay benefits or claims an applicant is not entitled to them, the person’s only option is to file a lawsuit against the insurance company.
 Through this lawsuit, a claimant might be able to request compensation for unpaid benefits, interest, and attorney’s fees, among others.

 These lawsuits against a denial of no-fault benefits must be filed within one year from the date of the denial.
-Due to the complexities of this process, a seasoned no-fault car insurance lawyer who is familiar with the legal system in Michigan might be able to help a claimant recover denied benefits.
+Due to the complexities of this process, a seasoned no-fault car insurance lawyer who is familiar with the legal system in Michigan might be able to help a claimant recover denied benefits through a settlement.